amritbhanu/EDM591_Hyperparameter/README.md

 - Final Report can be find here: https://tiny.cc/edm17report
 - Github Repository can be found here: https://github.com/amritbhanu/EDM591_Hyperparameter

+## Installation:
+- Run pip install on requirements.txt to get the required packages.
+- Need python2.7

 ## Directory Structure:
 - Data folder contains raw data as well as preprocessed data.
 You will need raw folder and datset2 folder inside. dataset1, dataset2, dataset3 csvs will automatically be generated.
 - Dump folder contains the results dump of running our scripts.
 So that results can be generated quickly.